ahmed-tahoon/GlassHub/README.md

 - Run the following commands:

-bash
-npm install
+ - npm install
-npx sequelize-cli db:migrate
+ - npx sequelize-cli db:migrate
-npm start
+ - npm start

-Check if the backend is running by visiting
+Check if the backend is running by visiting http://localhost:4000

-bash
-http://localhost:4000